Call Now Request FREE consultation - 1866-758-4529

 Random drug testing is done on an unannounced basis when the driver is “on-duty” or just before or after becoming on-duty.

-Suspicion – supervisors, can require a driver to be drug or alcohol tested whenever the driver exhibits signs of drug or alcohol abuse.
+Suspicion – supervisors can require a driver to be drug or alcohol tested whenever the driver exhibits signs of drug or alcohol abuse.

-Drug Testing Procedures
+Drug Testing Process

-Types of Drug Tests Administered for Truck Drivers
+Types of Drug Tests Administered for Truckers

 1. Urine tests: The most common type of drug test, urine tests involve analyzing a urine sample for traces of prohibited substances.
 This method is widely used due to its reliability and ease of administration.
+2. Oral fluid tests: Also known as saliva tests, these involve analyzing a saliva sample for drug residues.
+Oral fluid tests are less invasive and can detect recent drug use.

-3. Hair follicle tests: This type of test involves analyzing a hair sample, which can provide a longer detection window for substance use compared to urine or saliva tests.
+2. Hair follicle tests: This type of test involves analyzing a hair sample, which can provide a longer detection window for substance use compared to urine or saliva tests.
 Hair follicle tests are particularly useful for identifying habitual drug use.

-Blood tests: Blood tests involve analyzing a blood sample for the presence of drugs.
+3. Blood tests: Blood tests involve analyzing a blood sample for the presence of drugs.
 Although less common, blood tests are highly accurate and can detect current impairment.

 What Do Drug Tests Screen For?